active-place

 Batoche National Historic Site

 All aboard!
-Ride the visitor shuttle and discover a NEW side of Batoche.
-Hop on and off or Journey Through Time on an interactive and fun tour.
-Re-live the last battle of the Métis resistance in 1885, led by Louis Riel and Gabriel Dumont against the government troops of General Middleton’s men at Batoche.
-The bullet holes in the rectory wall and gravestones in the cemetery tell an eloquent tale.
-Join staff in authentic costume sharing further stories of Métis life beside the banks of the South Saskatchewan River.
-Ready, set, fun with family and friends!
-Choose from competitive, recreational or kids adventure relay, which includes canoeing, horseback riding, pack running, biking and running.
-Costumes welcome!
-Don’t miss the popular Saskatoon berry pie eating contest, line up for archery practice and try canoeing.
-Kids activities, pavilions, live music, bannock tasting and food vendors round out the festivities.
-Register your team early for the Louis Riel Relay.
-New unique twists on a classic Saskatoon event that you won't want to miss!
-Louis Riel Relay and Kidfest is brought to you in collaboration with the Friends of Batoche.
-Canoeing and Kayaking : Hear the gentle slosh of the water as you dip your paddle into the cool South Saskatchewan River.
-Your canoe or kayak glides along as you look up at the lush, green river valley walls stretching towards the sky.
-With an area so full of history and beauty how can you not be intrigued?
-Do not have a canoe or kayak?
-No problem!
-We have eight canoes and two kayaks available to rent on a first come first serve basis.
-Want to book ahead to be sure you will have one for your visit?
-You can reserve a canoe or kayak with a credit card.
-Contact us for details, reservations are recommended. http://www.tourismsaskatoon.com/listings/Batoche-National-Historic-Site/8/?fromMenu=628
+Hop onto the visitor shuttle and uncover a fresh perspective of Batoche.
+You can hop on and off or embark on a Journey Through Time with an interactive and enjoyable tour.
+Step back into 1885 and witness the final battle of the Métis resistance, led by Louis Riel and Gabriel Dumont, as they faced off against General Middleton’s government troops at Batoche.
+The bullet holes marking the rectory wall and the weathered gravestones in the cemetery speak volumes of history.
+Feel the past come alive as staff in period costumes share captivating stories of Métis life along the picturesque banks of the South Saskatchewan River.
+Get ready for a whirlwind of fun with family and friends!
+Whether you're up for a competitive challenge, a relaxed adventure, or a kids' relay, there's something for everyone.
+The activities include canoeing, horseback riding, pack running, biking, and more, with costumes adding a playful touch.
+Don't miss the fan-favorite Saskatoon berry pie eating contest.
+There's also archery practice and canoeing to try.
+Kids can enjoy engaging activities, while pavilions, live music, bannock tasting, and food vendors add to the lively atmosphere.
+Make sure to register your team early for the Louis Riel Relay.
+It's a unique twist on a classic Saskatoon event that promises unforgettable memories!
+The Louis Riel Relay and Kidfest is proudly presented in collaboration with the Friends of Batoche.
+If you're into canoeing and kayaking, you’ll love the soothing sound of the paddle slicing through the cool waters of the South Saskatchewan River.
+As you glide along, soak in the stunning views of the lush, green river valley walls reaching skyward.
+It's hard not to be fascinated by an area so steeped in history and natural beauty.
+No canoe or kayak?
+No worries!
+We have eight canoes and two kayaks available for rent on a first-come, first-served basis.
+Want to ensure you don’t miss out?
+You can reserve your canoe or kayak ahead of time with a credit card.
+Contact us for details; reservations are recommended.
+Batoche is not just a place; it's an experience, a blend of history, culture, and natural splendor that leaves a lasting impression.
+Whether you're a history buff, an adventure seeker, or someone who loves a good festival, Batoche offers something special for everyone.

 unLiked